Status of Plans Sample Clauses

 Status of Plans.
 No Company Benefit Plan is, and neither Company nor any ERISA Affiliate thereof currently maintains, contributes to or participates in, nor does Company or any ERISA Affiliate thereof have any obligation to maintain, contribute to or otherwise participate in, or have any liability or other obligation (whether accrued, absolute, contingent or otherwise) under, any (i) “multiemployer plan” (within the meaning of Section 3(37) of ERISA), (ii) “multiple employer plan” (within the meaning of Section 413(c) of the Code), (iii) “multiple employer welfare arrangement” (within the meaning of Section 3(40) of ERISA), or (iv) plan that is subject to the provisions of Title IV of ERISA or Section 412 of the Code.
 No Company Benefit Plan is maintained through a human resources and benefits outsourcing entity, professional employer organization, or other similar vendor or provider.
 No Company Benefit Plan provides health benefits that are not fully insured through an insurance contract (with the exception of any medical expense reimbursement arrangements subject to Sections 105 and 125 of the Code).

 Status of Plans.
-Except as set forth in Schedule 2.15(b) attached hereto, each Employee Benefit Plan (including any related trust) complies in form with the requirements of all applicable Regulations, including, without limitation, ERISA, the Code, and foreign tax, labor, securities, data privacy, currency exchange control and other Regulation, and has at all times been maintained and operated in substantial compliance with its terms and the requirements of all applicable Regulation, including, without limitation, ERISA and the Code.
+Except as set forth in Section 4.10(b) of the Company Disclosure Letter, each Employee Benefit Plan (including any related trust) complies in form with the requirements of all applicable laws, including, without limitation, ERISA and the Code, and has at all times been maintained and operated in substantial compliance with its terms and the requirements of all applicable laws, including, without limitation, ERISA and the Code.
 No complete or partial termination of any Employee Benefit Plan has occurred or is expected to occur.
-Neither the Corporation nor or any of its Subsidiaries has any commitment, intention or understanding to create, modify or terminate any Employee Benefit Plan.
+Except as set forth in Section 4.10(b) of the Company Disclosure Letter, neither the Company nor any of its Subsidiaries has any commitment, intention or understanding to create, modify or terminate any Employee Benefit Plan.
 Except as required to maintain the tax-qualified status of any Employee Benefit Plan intended to qualify under Section 401(a) of the Code, no condition or circumstance exists that would prevent the amendment or termination of any Employee Benefit Plan.
-No event has occurred and no condition or circumstance has existed that could result in a material increase in the benefits under or the expense of maintaining any Employee Benefit Plan from the level of benefits or expense incurred for the most recent fiscal year ended thereof, and no benefits under any Employee Benefit Plan have been increased subsequent to the date as of which documents have been provided.
+No event has occurred and no condition or circumstance has existed that could result in a material increase in the benefits under or the expense of maintaining any Employee Benefit Plan from the level of benefits or expense incurred for the most recent fiscal year ended thereof.

 Status of Plans.
 Each Employee Benefit Plan (including any related trust) complies in form with the requirements of all applicable laws, including, without limitation, ERISA and the Code, and has at all times been maintained and operated in substantial compliance with its terms and the requirements of all applicable laws, including, without limitation, ERISA and the Code.
 No complete or partial termination of any Employee Benefit Plan has occurred or is expected to occur.
 Neither the Company nor any of its Subsidiaries has any commitment, intention or understanding to create, modify or terminate any Employee Benefit Plan.
 Except as required to maintain the tax-qualified status of any Employee Benefit Plan intended to qualify under Section 401(a) of the Code, no condition or circumstance exists that would prevent the amendment or termination of any Employee Benefit Plan.
 No event has occurred and no condition or circumstance has existed that could result in a material increase in the benefits under or the expense of maintaining any Employee Benefit Plan from the level of benefits or expense incurred for the most recent fiscal year ended thereof.